srid/ema/docs/testing.md

 3. Verify that the expected error message detailed in the error message quasiquote at the tail of each test case spec matches _at least one_ of the error blocks GHC is throwing.
     * 'Error block' in the context of this document refers to a segment in the overall compiler error message starting with a bulletin dot (`•`), and ending at the next line (exclusive) to contain a bulletin dot, ignoring any leading whitespace.

+Test cases labeled `Low priority` can be skipped over as the errors they catch are not critical to the overall user experience.

 ## Future Rollout Plan for Automated Testing

 Once `Unsatisfiable` lands in a release GHC: